nufeb/NUFEB-2/docs/source/inputscript.rst

 ------------------------

 This section describes the structure of a typical NUFEB input script.
-We will take the scripts in NUFEB-dev/examples/biofilm-het directory as an example for the explanation.
+We will take the script in NUFEB-dev/examples/biofilm-het directory as an example for the explanation.

 A NUFEB input script typically the following parts: